 The rough estimated losses on those properties range from $73k to $125k if they sell for asking.
 View all three listings over at BetterDwelling.

 It’s that time of the week again, time for another Friday Free-for-all!

 This is our regular end of the world week news round-up and open topic discussion thread for the weekend.

 Here are a few recent links to kick off the chat:

 So what are you seeing out there?
 Post your news links, thoughts and anecdotes here and have an excellent weekend!

-Read the full posting here.
+Read the full article over at BNN.